cdev-framework/cdev-website/content/docs/examples/functions.md

 ```bash
 cdev output <component_name>.api.demo.endpoint
 ```
-You can use the command line tool `curl` to test your live url or
+You can use the command line tool `curl` to test your live url.
 ```bash
 curl <api_endpoint>/hello
 ```

-You can even go to the url in your favorite web browser!
+Or, you can even go to the url in your favorite web browser!

-After visiting the url you can also checkout the logs of your `Function` to see the information that is passed to your `Function` about the `Event` that triggered it.
+After visiting the url, you can also checkout the logs of your `Function` to see the information that is passed to your `Function` about the `Event` that triggered it.

 ```bash
 cdev run function.logs <component_name>.hello_function